electron/electron/docs/api/native-image.md

-# Image
+# NativeImage

-In atom-shell images are represented by their file paths, we currently do not support in-memory images or remote images.
+In atom-shell for the APIs that take images, you can pass either file paths or `NativeImage` instances.
+When passing `null`, an empty image will be used.

 For example when creating tray or setting window's icon, you can pass image's file path as `String` to represent an image: